 Today Kookaburra is the official (red) cricket ball supplier to the main cricket–playing nations other than India and England for Test Matches, and the white “Turf” ball is used exclusively in all ODI’s and T20's worldwide.

-This coming year sees 125 years since the company was founded as Kookaburra continues to market a contemporary range of cricket bats, protective equipment, clothing and footwear that are sold in over 50 countries worldwide.
+Kookaburra continues to market a contemporary range of cricket and hockey equipment, selling in over 50 countries worldwide.